tschm/token-mint-action/README.md

 ## Publish a Python package with Poetry

-All our experiments have been performed with the [pyhrp](https://github.com/tschm/pyhrp) package.
+All our experiments have been performed with the [pyhrp](https://github.com/tschm/pyhrp) package relying on
-It's an implementation of the hierarchical risk parity algorithm.
-It's a package relying on [poetry](https://python-poetry.org).
+[poetry](https://python-poetry.org).

 Using the new action the [release.yml](https://github.com/tschm/pyhrp/blob/main/.github/workflows/release.yml) file is